Mental Health Facilities Buckhannon, WV

 United Summit Center - 11.9 miles from Buckhannon, WV

 United Summit Center is a mental health facility in Weston, WV, located at 37 Elizabeth Drive, in the 26452 zip code.
-United Summit Center provides outpatient treatment and telemedicine/telehealth.
-United Summit Center provides group therapy, dialectical behavior therapy and couples/family therapy to adults, children / adolescents and young adults.
-Some other services available at United Summit Center include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+United Summit Center provides telemedicine/telehealth and outpatient treatment.
+United Summit Center provides group therapy, dialectical behavior therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Some other services available at United Summit Center include court-ordered outpatient treatment, case management and assertive community treatment.

 Learn More